dnguyen800/dnguyen800.github.io/_posts/2019-11-07-thermostat.md

 ## Nest Thermostats

-**Nest thermostats were my original recommendation, but Google announced it is ending the Developers for Nest program by August 31, 2019, which will break SmartThings and Home Assistant integration.** Though I actually never used the integration in any meaningful way, it was still nice to have indoor temperature data reported in Home Assistant.
-With Google's current approach to closing off its smart home ecosystem, I see no reason to continue recommending Nest when [Ecobee](#ecobee-thermostats) thermostats can do the same job.
+**Nest thermostats were my original recommendation, but Google announced it is ending the Developers for Nest program by August 31, 2019, which will break SmartThings and Home Assistant integration.** Though I never used the integration in any meaningful way, it was still nice to have indoor temperature data reported in Home Assistant.
+With Google's current plans to close off its smart home ecosystem, I see no reason to continue recommending Nest when [Ecobee](#ecobee-thermostats) thermostats can do the same job.
 I just hope Ecobee doesn't follow the same path as Nest.

 **If you're fine controlling the thermostat through the app or voice control, then I recommend any smart thermostat currently on sale, which is usually the Nest E. It has all important features of the [Nest 3rd Gen](https://amzn.to/2IC72re), but regularly goes on sale for $130 or less.** Get the Nest 3rd Gen for $180 if you want a nicer looking, metal finish on your thermostat.
 Ecobees are just as good as Nest, so there is no wrong choice here.